 Quite a feat indeed for the newcomer, the young whippersnapper with the odd name who practices hope.

-Why do you mean it's disenfranchised?
+Why do you mean it's disenfranchisement?

-Because it's black voters, no doubt whose signatures were invalidated.
+Because it's black voters, no doubt, whose signatures were invalidated.

 She shouldn't have been qualified.